benbrastmckie/VSCodium/README.md

   1. Create a fork of this repository, using Git to pull its contents on an appropriate directory on your computer.
   2. Add an SSH key to streamline pushing and pulling changes.
-  3. Use VSCode's Git integration to version control your academic projects as well as your config.
+  3. Use VSCodium's Git integration to version control your academic projects as well as your config.

 ## [Forking the Repository](#Table-of-Contents)